FAFSA Completion Help

 - Listing an incorrect Social Security Number or drivers license number: Double check these entries and have someone else check them too.
 Triple check to be sure.
 If your parents do not have Social Security Numbers, list 000‐00‐0000.
 Do not make up a number or include a Taxpayer Identification Number.

-- Failing to use your legal name: Your name must be listed on your FAFSA as it appears on your Social Security card.
+- Failing to use your legal name: Your name must be listed on your FAFSA exactly as it appears on your Social Security card.
 Entering nicknames or other variations on your name will cause processing delays.

 - Entering the wrong address: Do not list a temporary campus or summer address as your permanent address.